henrylawson/photish/README.md

 ##### Automatic Regeneration

-Images are regenerated when they are modified, renamed or moved.
+Images are regenerated when a photo is modified, renamed or moved.

 Changing the `qualities` option in the config file will also trigger a full regeneration of all images.